 Exhuming Chinese Remains For The Voyage Home

 Mexican laborers and two appointed Chinese representatives of the community removed the remains.
-The Chinese workers deliberately set to work getting rid of the more or less decomposed flesh, scraping the bones, drying them, then gathering them in bunches, carefully tied, wrapped and placed into individual wooden boxes.
+The Chinese workers deliberately set to work getting rid of the more or less decomposed flesh, scraping the bones, drying them, then gathering them in bunches, carefully tied, wrapped, and placed into individual wooden boxes.
 The names of the deceased were transcribed onto the boxes.
-Where multiple family remains were found they separated the bones into individual sealed tin containers then placed them into a single wooden box.
+Where multiple family remains were found they separated the bones into individual sealed tin containers and then placed them into a single wooden box.
 The boxes were then shipped to San Francisco to be taken by boat back to China.
 Virtually all Chinese remains that were returned to China went through the Tung Wah Hospital 東華醫院 for distribution to family or storage at Tung Wah Coffin Home (converted hotel) in China.
 Unclaimed remains were graciously taken by charity cemeteries.

 San Diego Chinese Cemetery Qingming Festival

 The Qingming festival, also known as Tomb-Sweeping Day in English, is a traditional Chinese festival honoring the dead.
 Some Chinese still make the annual visit to their section of Mount Hope to celebrate the place of their ancestors, and those to come.
 The observation includes pouring tea and wine over the grass, lighting incense, and burning money to pay their way through the afterlife.
 Despite the atrocious treatment of the Chinese, many of these people chose to settle here and become a part of the community.
-San Diego would not be what it is without their contributions, their sacrifices and their commitment to building a better city for all San Diegans.
+San Diego would not be what it is without their contributions, their sacrifices, and their commitment to building a better city for all San Diegans.

 Bibliography and References